abbas-taher/decision-tree-algorithm-example/README.md

 ## Contents:
-- Dataset Description
-- Output Tree
-- How the Algorithm Works
-- Running the Decision-Tree Program in Python
+- Running the Decision-Tree Program
+- Input Dataset Description
+- Program Output: The Decision Tree dict
+- Traversing Decision Tree: Case Example
+- Creating Decsion Tree: How machine learning algorithm works
-- Part 1: Reading the Data File
+- Part 1: Calculating Entropy
 - Part 2: Calculating Entropy
 - Part 3: Creating Tree - Choosing Tree Root
 - Part 3: Looping and Splitting into Subtrees

+## Running the Decision-Tree Program
+To execute the main program you can just run the decisiontree.py file using call to Python via command line:

+      $ python decisiontree.py

+Or you can execute it from within the Python console using the following commands:

+      $ python
+      >>> import decisiontree
+      >>> import inputdata
+      >>> dataset, features = inputdata.createDataset()
+      >>> tree = decisiontree.createTree(dataset, features)
+      >>> decisiontree.printTree(tree)

-## Dataset Description
+## Input Dataset Description
 The dataset contains records for 7 species, 2 of which are fish, 3 are not and 2 maybe.
 The data contains two input feature columns: *non-surfacing* and *flippers* and a 3rd prediction label column: *isfish*.
 (Note non-surfacing means the specie can survive without coming to surface of the water)

      dataSet = [[1, 1, 'yes'], [1, 1, 'yes'],